lbrito1/blog/content/posts/2020-05-30-communication.md

 Communicating well with your co-workers and managers is supremely important to a software developer, and even more so for the remote one.
 With a lot more remote workers due to the COVID-19 pandemic, this topic became a lot more relevant.

-I've seen people hint at this more than a few times over the years, but I didn't really "get it" until I started working as fully remote engineer.
+I've seen people hint at this more than a few times over the years, but I didn't really "get it" until I started working as a fully remote engineer.
 I also find it important to understand not only _what_ we should be doing to achieve efficient communication, but also _why_ we should be doing those things in those ways.

 To me, the single most important thing to keep in mind is that people's mental resources: time, attention span, etc, like yours, are limited.